Phone-GWP-group

 Widely recycled symbol

-This recycling symbol is used on packaging that is collected by 75% (or more) of local authorities across the UK.
+This recycling symbol is used on packaging that is collected by 75% or more of local authorities across the UK.
 This includes, for example, cardboard and plastic bottles.
-Note: use requires permission.
+Note: Requires permission to use.

 Not Yet Recycled Symbol

-This symbol indicates that less that 20% of local authorities will collect the packaging for recycling (an example being crisp packets).
-Note: use requires permission.
+This symbol indicates that fewer than 20% of local authorities collect packaging for recycling (e.g., crisp packets).
+Note: Requires permission to use.

 Glass